Louis Sparre: Biography

 Sparre was a student at Académie Julian in Paris from 1887 until 1890.
 He studied with Akseli Gallen-Kallela, Eero Järnefelt and Emil Wikström and took part in painting trips in Karelia with Kallela and Wikström.
 Sparre is often mentioned as a founder of the Karelianism movement, along with Akseli Gallen-Kallela.
-He moved to Finland in 1889, living there for almost two decades.
+He moved to Finland in 1889, where he lived for almost two decades.
 In 1893, Sparre married Eva Mannerheim (1870–1958), an artist and the sister of Carl Gustaf Emil Mannerheim.

 In 1891, two of his works were exhibited at the Paris Salon.
 After the mid-1890s, Sparre reduced his work as a painter and instead worked on developing the industrial art and graphics industry in Finland.
 In 1897, he founded the Iris furniture and ceramics factory in Porvoo.
 Impressed by the pottery of the English-Belgian ceramist and painter Alfred William Finch, Sparre invited him to manage the ceramics department.
 By the request of his friend, Karl Emil Ståhlberg, Sparre also worked as the director for the first Finnish fictional film, the 20-minute-long Salaviinanpolttajat in 1907.

-In 1908, Sparre moved back to Sweden and continued his painting career, concentrating on portraiture and painting landscapes.
+In 1908, Sparre returned to Sweden and continued his painting career, concentrating on portraiture and painting landscapes.
 By the time of his death in 1964 in Stockholm, aged 101, Sparre had completed over 500 portraits.